pointw-dev/envarna/src/doc-generator/src/how-to/decorators.md

 ```

 ## @pushToEnv (use sparingly)
-Writes the field's value back into `process.env` (using the alias if present) when missing.
+Always writes the field's value back into `process.env` during load (using the alias if present).
 This can be handy for local tooling that expects env vars, but it carries risks:

 ```ts
 @setting.string()